psychemedia/storytelling-notes/unforeseen-nonsense.md

 He dismounts, and goes to refresh himself at a little coffee-house, in order that he may learn something about the place.

-There enters a hawker with a beautiful golden casket, and cries it, saying, " This casket for sale! whoever buys it will rue it; and again, whoever does not buy it, will rue it: the price is a thousand ducats, no more and no less."
+There enters a hawker with a beautiful golden casket, and cries it, saying, "This casket for sale! whoever buys it will rue it; and again, whoever does not buy it, will rue it: the price is a thousand ducats, no more and no less."

 Then all who were in the coffee-house turned and looked at the Prince, and he says to himself, "Halloa, here is a start: 'whosoever buys it, shall rue it: and again, whosoever does not buy it shall rue it.'
 Well, I'll try my luck with it, anyhow, as I see all eyes are turned on me."
-Then he calls to the man: " Here, sir, what is the price of that casket?"
+Then he calls to the man: "Here, sir, what is the price of that casket?"

 "A thousand ducats, neither more nor less."

-Then the Prince takes out his purse, and — chink, chink! he counts a thousand ducats into our good hawker's hands, and takes the casket, and puts it in his pocket, with the words, " Time will show its worth."
+Then the Prince takes out his purse, and — chink, chink! he counts a thousand ducats into our good hawker's hands, and takes the casket, and puts it in his pocket, with the words, "Time will show its worth."

 He sits a while in the coffee-house, then he gets up and goes, after treating everyone all round, and that twice over.
 Well, what do you think?
-What are you expecting ?
+What are you expecting?

 To make a short tale of it, he came to the town where the Fair One dwelt.
-He asks for information, and is told as follows: " My brave lad, have you no care for your young life? she is a monster without her like.
+He asks for information, and is told as follows: "My brave lad, have you no care for your young life? she is a monster without her like.
 Her heart knows no relenting.
 Many and many a fine young fellow has she slain, and think you she will spare you?
 However, as you are determined, go to the King, and let him tell you what to do."

 So the Prince arose, and came to the King, and made his obeisance to him; and the latter rises and bids him sit down beside him.
 And at once he took a fancy to him, for he was a fine-looking youth, and very accomplished.
 He asks him, what is his pleasure ?

-And the lad replies, " I have come for your daughter."
+And the lad replies, "I have come for your daughter."

 "Ah, my son, that's a bad business.
 She's a witch, and wants to devour the world.
 I pray you begone!"